Act on Feedback

 So, how do you make sure you’ve hit the jackpot with your newest branding?
 And what can be changed with your current branding to make your more recognizable, relatable, and friendly to your audience?
 This is where your brand name testing comes in.
 Keep reading to learn all about the easy-to-implement branding survey.

-A branding survey tests your branding on all angles, including appeal, appropriateness, trustworthiness, innovativeness, and several other categories.
+A branding survey tests your branding from all angles, including appeal, appropriateness, trustworthiness, innovativeness, and several other categories.
 Through feedback from your users, you’ll be able to learn about where your company is the weakest in your branding and fix it using that feedback.

 Branding surveys don’t have to be complicated.
 In fact, the shorter and simpler they are the more likely you are to get a diverse range of responses from your users.
 If you want to see a sample of a brand name testing template structure, there’s one below under that heading.
 That said, even if the survey itself is simple, you still want to maximize the information you get out of them so you can use them to improve.